ocornut/imgui/extra_fonts/README.txt

    io.Fonts->LoadFromFileTTF("myfontfile.ttf", size_pixels, io.Fonts->GetGlyphRangesJapanese());  // Default + Hiragana, Katakana, Half-Width, Selection of 1946 Ideographs
    io.Fonts->LoadFromFileTTF("myfontfile.ttf", size_pixels, io.Fonts->GetGlyphRangesChinese());   // Include full set of about 21000 CJK Unified Ideographs

-Offset font by altering the io.Font->DisplayOffset value:
+ Offset font vertically by altering the io.Font->DisplayOffset value:

    ImFont* font = io.Fonts->AddFontFromFileTTF("myfontfile.ttf", size_pixels);
    font->DisplayOffset.y += 1;   // Render 1 pixel down

+ If you want to embed the font in source code (e.g. in your engine, so it doesn't have file-system dependencies);
+ Compile and use 'binary_to_compressed_c.cpp' to create a compressed C style array.
+Then load the font with:

+   ImFont* font = io.Fonts->AddFontFromMemoryCompressedTTF(compressed_data, compressed_data_size, size_pixels, ...);